odennav/kubeadm-ansible-ubuntu/README.md

 ## Rapid Deployment of a Kubernetes Cluster with Ansible
-   Utilize Ansible and Vagrant to rapidly deploy a Kubernetes cluster in Test environment.
+   Utilize Ansible and Vagrant to rapidly deploy a Kubernetes cluster in a Test environment.